Herman Creek / Nick Eaton

 “Okay, so we will go down diagonally until we located the stream and the trail,” Kirk said.

 We went down.
 We were fortunate that the undergrowth was just starting to return, and the forest floor was passable even though it was clogged with forest debris.
 We found a rock flow, but no water.
 I pulled out my phone and opened my Maps app.
 Of course, we were standing in a giant block of light green and the only other landmark was the stream which we could not locate.

 We went down in this way for almost an hour.
 A few times, we thought that we would not find our way out that day.
 We had our day packs, but prepared for a night out or not, we might be staying over.
 I prayed to God that we wouldn’t break something as we slid our way down and that we would not get lost.
 We headed down, but if we didn’t find the trail, we would eventually we would run into those cliffs for which the Gorge is famous, and those cliffs would halt us.

 I began to feel some fear.
 And then suddenly, we heard the trickle of water.
 We pushed our way through thickening undergrowth until we spotted the stream as it flowed out of the rocks, the stream that was little more than a babbling brook over which we could step.

 Across the stream, the hard-beaten path resumed as if nothing had happened.
 Just beyond where the trail picked up, was my burned sign and our reason for coming.
 I wanted to sit down and cry with relief or leap for joy.

-When we got to the trail junction, we found the sign that had fueled my obsession and I finally got my picture of the Deadwood Cutoff Trail sign.
+When we got to the trail junction, we found the thing that had fueled my obsession and I finally got my picture of the Deadwood Cutoff Trail sign.